Raptor-class patrol boat: Combat damage and losses

-On or about 21 March 2022, one Raptor-class boat was damaged (Russian claim) or sunk (Ukrainian claim) by a Ukrainian soldier using a man-portable rocket launcher system near Mariupol.
+On or about 21 March 2022, one Raptor-class boat was damaged according to Russian officials.
+Ukrainian sources claimed it was sunk by a Ukrainian soldier using a man-portable rocket launcher system near Mariupol.

 On 2 May 2022, Ukraine provided visual evidence that its Bayraktar TB2 drones destroyed two Raptor-class boats near Snake (Zmiinyi) Island that morning.

 On 7 May 2022, Ukraine claimed the destruction of two additional Raptor-class boats, the damaging of a third one, along with the destruction of a Serna class landing craft, near Snake Island.

-By 9 May, Raptor total losses accounted to 5, leaving 3 operational with the Black Sea Fleet from a pre-war estimate of 8 units.
-At least one of the Raptor boats withstood the damage and was filmed in Sevastopol for repairs.
+By 9 May 2022, Raptor total losses amounted to 5, leaving 3 operational with the Black Sea Fleet from a pre-war estimate of 8 units.
+At least one, P-342 "Yunarmeets Baltiki" withstood the damage and was filmed in Sevastopol for repairs.

+One source listed at least three Raptor-class boats as destroyed as of mid-2024.
+The Russian Navy may also have shifted some Raptor-class boats to the Black Sea Fleet from other fleets.
+Notably, "Yunarmeets Baltiki" had been originally assigned to the Baltic Fleet, but was serving in the Black Sea Fleet when attacked in 2022.

+In late 2024, prior to the Russian evacuation, some Raptors were reported operational at Tartus naval base in Syria.